HarperDB/documentation/docs/applications/README.md

 Now that you have deployed to your cloud instance, you can start scaling and expanding your application by choosing to expand your HarperDB cluster/mesh to more regions.
 Simply choose to add additional instances on other regions, and expand your deployed mesh.
 Provide your registered URL/hostname as the entry URL, and the global traffic manager/load balancer will distribute incoming requests to the appropriate server.
 Your application will be deployed and distributed to all the nodes in your mesh.
 Your application is ready to horizontally and globally scale!

 ## Custom Functionality with JavaScript
 So far we have built an application entirely through schema configuration.
-However, if your application requires more custom functionality, you will probably want to employ JavaScript custom functions/modules to implement more specific features and interactions.
+However, if your application requires more custom functionality, you will probably want to employ your own JavaScript modules to implement more specific features and interactions.
 Let's take a look at how we can use JavaScript to extend and define "resources" for custom functionality.
 Let's add a property to the dog records when they are returned, that includes their age in human years.
 In HarperDB, data is accessed through our Resource API, a standard interface to access data sources, tables, and make them available to endpoints.
 Database tables are Resource classes, and so extending the function of a table is as simple as extending their class.

 To define as resources as endpoints, we need to create a `resources.js` module and then any exported Resource classes are added as an endpoint (this can be done in lieu of, or in addition to, the endpoints defined in the `Query` type in the schema.graphql).
 Resource classes have methods that correspond to standard HTTP/REST methods, like `get`, `post`, `patch`, and `put` to implement specific handling for any of these methods (for tables they all have default implementations).
-To do this, we get the Dog class from the defined tables, extend it, and export it:
+To do this, we get the `Dog` class from the defined tables, extend it, and export it:

 ```javascript
 // resources.js: